amethyst/amethyst/examples/arc_ball_camera/README.md

 ## Arc ball Camera

-Demonstrates the Arc Ball Camera centered on a red teapot.
-A red cube is also in the scene.
+Demonstrates the Arc Ball Camera centered on 25 spheres.

 Keybindings:

-* `mouse` - Move the mouse to rotate the camera around the teapot
+* `mouse` - Move the mouse to rotate the camera around the 5x5 arrangement of spheres

 ![arc ball camera example screenshot](./screenshot.png)